8UCK37/FoodDeliApp/README.md

 # FoodDeliApp
 Under Dev
-codded in 3 days with insomnia and deadline pressure so no promises
+coded in 3 days with insomnia and deadline pressure so no promises